HTTP-RPC/Kilo/README.md

 * _204 No Content_ - The request succeeded, but did not produce a result
 * _404 Not Found_ - The requested resource does not exist
 * _405 Method Not Allowed_ - The requested resource exists, but does not support the requested HTTP method
+* _406 Not Acceptable_ - The requested representation is not available
 * _500 Internal Server Error_ - An error occurred while executing the method

 # Implementations